-Consultation: Ontario Place redevelopment
+Consultation: Ontario Place Redevelopment

 On this page Skip this page navigation

-Three successful participants from the 2019 Call for Development process will help develop an exciting, inclusive and family-friendly experience:
+Successful participants from the 2019 Call for Development process will help develop an exciting, inclusive and family-friendly experience:

 We will retain and integrate key heritage and recreational features of the site into the redevelopment, including:

 - the Cinesphere